Erythrina edulis: Agricultural importance

 Erythrina edulis is a suitable crop for agroforestry.
 Thanks to nitrogen fixation, other crops included in an intercropping system with E. edulis benefit from higher nitrogen content in the soil, and the tree has potential to make wasteland more productive.
 E. edulis can produce food during scarcity, because the seeds are normally ripe when the previous year's stocks are exhausted but when it is still too early for the new harvest.
 The trees can be grown in association with other cash crops as sugar cane, coffee and cacao.
-A basul tree can grow very high (8–14 m).
+A basul tree can grow to 8–14 m.
 As it provides shade, the tree can serve to protect sun-sensitive crops from strong radiation.
 This association is beneficial not only for the sun-sensitive crop but also for basul, since it is less harmed by pests when grown in association with other plants, compared to a monoculture.
 Combinations with coffee, cacao, pepper, betel and grape have been observed.

 Because of the advantages of spatial diversity and the sustainability of agroforestry systems, this form of cultivation continues to gain importance.
-Little is known about Erythrina edulis, even in the origin region, apart from some rural areas of Colombia.
+Little is known about E. edulis, even in the origin region, apart from some rural areas of Colombia.